Combat Unauthorized Access with AI in IAM

 Digital transformation requires organizations to collaborate freely throughout the value chain.
 So how do they know who they’re dealing with?

-Amid a frenzy of interest in artificial intelligence, one powerful use case for the technology may have been overlooked.
+Amid a frenzy of interest in artificial intelligence, one powerful use case for the technology may have been overlooked: AI in IAM.
 As organizations race to transform, they are working hard to build digital ecosystems in which they can work seamlessly with employees, customers, suppliers, and other stakeholders.
 The problem is that those ecosystems also have the potential to undermine security: for example, new research from iC Consult partner ForgeRock reveals a 233% increase in workforce-related unauthorized access last year and a 136% increase in breaches via third-party suppliers.

-Security-conscious organizations are therefore exploring how AI could help them identify risk access requests from employees, suppliers, contractors, and other partners.
+Security-conscious organizations are therefore exploring how AI in IAM could help them identify risk access requests from employees, suppliers, contractors, and other partners.
 This is crucial because in the modern digital world, identity is everything.
 When an organization creates an ecosystem within people, processes, and applications are interwoven and everyone could potentially use everything, it must be confident that anyone entering the ecosystem is who they say they are.
 But maintaining security at scale and in real-time is challenging – the danger is that cumbersome identity and authorization processes jeopardize the very benefits that the ecosystem is supposed to offer.

 The goal is to make it as simple and rapid as possible for anyone authorized to enter the ecosystem to do so – reducing unneeded friction and potential abandonment.
 Suspicious access requests, meanwhile, can be resolved quickly, with the user given access or blocked according to their response.
 Either way, the process is managed autonomously, rather than sucking in resources that could be deployed more productively elsewhere.
 Autonomous Access learns from past risky access request patterns to authenticate and authorize with greater confidence.